 "It is impossible to resist its Andalusian charm, the flamenco, tapas, wine and sun.
 I love it!
-Maybe I’ll never ever return home."
+Maybe I’ll never return home."

 "This is the first time I have had time to really get to know Americans (my fellow Peace Corps Volunteers) from other parts of the country and try to understand their point of view on political issues, ethnic traditions and all around general way of being."